fmozafari/angel/README.md

 ## Example

 The following code prepares GHZ(3) state by utilizing dependencies between qubits.
-To prepare the state varible reordering and dependency analysis methods are specified.
+To prepare the state variable reordering and dependency analysis methods are specified.
 Finally, the number of CNOTs and single-qubit gates reports.

 ```c++
 #include <tweedledum/gates/mcmt_gate.hpp>